Ruth Vollmer

-Ruth Landshoff Vollmer (1903 – 1982 New York City), was a German conceptual artist who lived and worked in the United States.
+Ruth Landshoff Vollmer (1903–1982 New York City), was a German-born conceptual artist who lived and worked in the United States.

 Early life

 Born in Munich in 1903 as Ruth Landshoff.
-Her father, Ludwig Landshoff, was a musicologist and conductor and her mother, Philippine Wiesengrund Landshoff, was an opera singer.
-Their family was Jewish.
-At age 19 she began to work as an artist and took the advice of her father to draw every day.
-She also had many connections to the teachers and students at the Bauhaus.
-In 1930 she married a pediatrician named Hermann Vollmer, whom she met in Berlin.
-Ruth and Hermann moved from Germany to New York in 1935.
+Her father, Ludwig Landshoff, was a musicologist and conductor and her mother, Philippine Wiesengrund Landshoff, was an soprano opera singer.
+Her brother, Hermann Landshoff, became a photographer.
+Their family was Jewish, and their circle of friends in the 1920s included Gerhardt Hauptmann, Thomas Mann, Albert Einstein, and Paul Klee, among other writers, scientists, musicians and artists.
+At age 19 she moved from Bavaria to Berlin to work as an au pair.
+Ruth began to learn to draw in 1922.
+She maintained an interest in the visual arts, and took the advice of her father to draw every day.
+She also had many connections to the teachers and students at the Bauhaus, such as Erich Mendelssohn, who had designed their Berlin apartment.
+In 1930 she married the pediatrician Hermann Vollmer, whom she had met in Berlin.
+Ruth and Hermann moved from Germany (via Liverpool) to New York in 1935.